brownvc/Slant-CNN-Biases/README.md

 </p>

 **Left**: We visualize the latent space of the U-Net using PCA (first two principal components).
-Data points are color-coded by the FOV or the optical slant values.
+Data points are color-coded by the FOV and the optical slant values, respectively.

 **Right**: We visualize the latent spaces of all four unsupervised models trained on the dataset with varying texture irregularities,